John Lorimer (surgeon)

-John Lorimer (1732–1795) was an American surgeon, mathematician, politician and cartographer in the 18th century.
+John Lorimer (1732–1795) was a Scottish surgeon, mathematician, politician and cartographer in the 18th century.

+He was born at his father's farm of Alnaboyle in the parish of Mortlach, Banffshire, the son of John Lorimer and Isobel Green.
+He died at his home in Portland Place, Charlotte Street, London, England on 15 July 1795.

 Lorimer served as a surgeon for the British army in North America between 1758 and 1784, participating in both the French and Indian War and the American Revolution.
 He was a fellow of the Royal College of Physicians of Edinburgh, and author of the book A Concise Essay on Magnetism; with an Account of the Declination and Inclination of the Magnetic Needle; and an Attempt to ascertain the Cause of the Variation thereof, published in 1795.

 Experiences in West Florida

 Lorimer was a land speculator who owned a thousand acres on Thompson's Creek, Mississippi and a second grant north of Natchez, Mississippi.
 "Original Grantee/Claimant: Doctor John Lorimer, 2000 acres, Walnut Hills.
 Patent date: May 6, 1776."